 A Note from the School Counsellor

-As always, I welcome your questions, and the most convenient way to reach me is through email (firstname.lastname@example.org) or through my district cell phone at 403-394-6838).
+I welcome your questions, and the most convenient way to reach me is through email (firstname.lastname@example.org) or through my district cell phone at 403-394-6838.
 Please include a time and phone number that is best for me to contact you.